 Smoothening doesn’t involve heavy chemicals and doesn’t alter the natural texture of your hair.
 The lesser the chemicals, the lesser the overall damage to your hair.
 The post-care for smoothing also doesn’t involve very chemically heavy hair products.

 While both procedures offer a similar outcome, the way in which either are done are a little different.
 Here are the main differences between the rebonding and smoothening.

-So what works best?
+So what’s the difference between smoothening and rebonding & which is better?
 Well, it’s entirely dependent on your hair type and what kind of results you are looking for.
 If you’ve got curly or wavy hair, and want to go for a more straight and sleek approach, then rebonding is for you.
 This semi-permanent treatment works well for those with volume –– if you have less hair and straighten it, it’ll look flat and limp, so for those with weak hair that’s fine, rebonding is not for you.

 Hair smoothening involves less damage and is temporary –– however the results work around your natural hair texture.
 So while it softens and relaxes the frizz, it doesn’t do drastic changes to your hair texture.
 Plus it requires less hair care post the treatment.
 Which one is better for your hair is completely based on what your hair can handle and how you want your hair to look, at the end of either treatment.

 How To Get Rid Of Split Ends - Split ends are villains in everyone’s lovely hair story!
 So why give them that importance?
 Here’s everything you need to know about getting rid of your split ends for a smoother and shinier finish.